 No Samuel Ballard is found in North Carolina in the 1810 Federal Census, but a Samuel Ballard appears on a tax list dated 1805 in Anderson County, Tennessee.
 After selling his North Carolina land, we believe Samuel Ballard removed to Anderson County, Tennessee.
 Unfortunately Anderson County lost its Federal Census records for 1810 and 1820, so verifying this is problematic.
 We found that he had settled in neighboring Knox County, and left a number of records there, and the names of his children indicate descent from this line.
 See The Ancestry of Samuel Ballard of Cherokee Nation West (c.1802-1862).

 John.
 The index of deeds for Buncombe County, North Carolina show that a John Ballard on 25 November 1798 purchased from Joseph Dodson 200 acres on Bold Mt.
 Creek.
 Recorded Buncombe Co.
 N.C.
 Deed Book 3, p.
 246. On 10 June 1805, John Ballard conveyed 50 acres on Ball Mountain Creek to a Richard Ballard.
 Recorded Buncombe Co.
 N.C.
 Deed Book 10, p.
 336. We do not know the relationship of the John to Richard; likely father and son.
 Richard Ballard purchased 238 acres on Bald Mountain from John Strother et. al. on 24 October 1805, recorded 1 April 1807 Buncombe Co.
 N.C.
 Deed Book A, p.
 153. A researcher notes: “John Ballard lived in Roane County, Tenn from about 1826 to 1839, when he and his son Newton moved to Cooper CO, Missouri where they both appear on the 1840 Census.
 John is then listed as 70+ years old.
-The inspiration for the name Newton Ballard, apparently came from Rev. Newton Ballard, the pastor of First Presbyterian Church in Swannanoa, just east of Asheville in Buncombe County, and was also the founder of Newton’s Accademy in
+The inspiration for the name Newton Ballard, apparently came from Rev. George Newton, the pastor of First Presbyterian Church in Swannanoa, just east of Asheville in Buncombe County, and was also the founder of Newton’s Accademy in

 Asheville.
 Rev Newton later moved to Tennessee.”
 This needs investigation.